Coffea Processors

 ../_images/notebooks_processor_4_1.png

 One could expand on this code to run over several chunks of the file, setting entry_start and entry_stop as appropriate.
 Then, several datasets could be processed by iterating over several files.
-However, the dask.compute and coffea.dataset_tools can help with this!
-We can preprocess multiple files and then use our custom MyProcessor class to generate the relevant dask task graph.
-Finally, the result can be obtained by calling dask.compute.
+However, the processor Runner can help with this!
+One lists the datasets and corresponding files, the processor they want to run, and which executor they want to use.
+Available executors derive from ExecutorBase and are listed here.
 Since these files are very large, we limit to just reading the first few chunks of events from each dataset with maxchunks.

 [4]: